sureshsubr/bike-sharing-rides/README.md

 **Now, you can create a local version of the project**

 1. Clone the repository, and navigate to the downloaded folder.
-This may take a minute or two to clone due to the included image data.
+This may take a few minutes to clone.
 ```
 git clone https://github.com/sureshsubr/bike-sharing-rides.git
 cd bike-sharing-rides